dsiberia9s/ELTEX/Day 1/4/README.md

 **[English]**

-Filling the matrix numbers 1 to N ^ 2 like as "snail".
+Filling the matrix numbers 1 to N^2 like as "snail".